openshift/enhancements/enhancements/machine-config/pre-assigning-nodes-to-machine-config-pools-4-8.md

-In the case of remote worker nodes, they will typically need to be a part of a specific (non-default) MachineConfigPool, and are provisioned with the correct pool based on the Ingnition file contents.
+In the case of remote worker nodes, they will typically need to be a part of a specific (non-default) MachineConfigPool, and are provisioned with the correct pool based on the Ignition file contents.

 However, the MCO/MCD normally manages MCP assignment and does so based on Node Labels.
 This creates a race to add the necessary labels before the MCO/MCD